Table of contents

 Recall your first day at college.
 You were nervous and confused if you should take out your laptop or take notes in your notebook.
 You look around to confirm.
 This confirms if it’s acceptable to use a laptop during class hours.
 Looking for such acceptable behavior is social proof.

-In 1935, Muzafer Sherif conducted an experiment.
-In this experiment, people sat in a dark room and looked at a little dot of light that seemed to move, even though it really wasn't.
+In 1935, Muzafer Sherif experimented.
+In this experiment, people sat in a dark room and looked at a little dot of light that seemed to move, even though it wasn't.
 Different people saw it move in different ways, but each person always saw it the same way.

 Then, a few days later, they did another part of the experiment.
 This time, people were put in groups with two others.
 They had to talk out loud about how they thought the light was moving.
 Even if they had thought differently before, the groups all ended up thinking the same thing.